rneeft/aspire-course-site/docs/Messaging/Integration.md

 }
 ```

-- Reference this library from both the API and processor projects.
+- In the API project add a reference to this shared project

 ## Step 2: Add NServiceBus Packages